mmc41/VALJOGen/GETSTARTED.md

   <groupId>com.41concepts</groupId>
   <artifactId>valjogen-annotationprocessor</artifactId>
   <version>1.0.0-RC3</version>
+  <optional>true</optional>
 </dependency>
 ```

 The dependency on the anntation processor is compile-time only.
-Unfortunately, there is no good way to specify this with maven but you might get succes marking the dependency as optional.
+Unfortunately, there is no good way to specify this with maven but you might get succes marking the dependency as optional as stated above.

 In addition you should configure the following for the maven-compiler-plugin: